-The central body dealing with industrial property rights is the German Patent and Trade Mark Office, or DPMA.
+The central body dealing with industrial property rights is the German Patent and Trade Mark Office (DPMA).

 Combating counterfeiting and piracy

-The fight against piracy and counterfeiting in Germany is maintained notably by the Act on Improving Enforcement of Intellectual Property Rights, implementing the EU directive on the enforcement of such rights.
+The fight against piracy and counterfeiting in Germany is maintained notably by the Act on Improving Enforcement of Intellectual Property Rights, implementing the directive on the enforcement of intellectual property rights.

 The protection of intellectual property covers a broad range of different ministries.

-Piracy, for instance, is an inherent part of bilateral economic dialogue between the Federal Ministry of Economics and Technology and major emerging countries, including China.
-The ministry's ‘industrial property in China’ working group devises measures with representatives of associations that are designed to protect intellectual property rights more effectively in China; businesses have the opportunity to submit concrete examples and complaints.
+Piracy, for instance, is an inherent part of bilateral economic dialogue between the Federal Ministry of Economics and major emerging countries, including China.
+The ministry's working group of the Federal Ministry of Economics ‘industrial property in China’ devises measures with representatives of associations that are designed to protect intellectual property rights more effectively in China; businesses have the opportunity to submit specific examples and complaints.

 The protection of intellectual property is also addressed within the German-Chinese rule-of-law dialogue organised by the Federal Ministry of Justice.

 In addition, businesses are also asked to take their own steps to combat piracy.
-A cross-sector joint initiative of leading industry and trade associations (the German Business Action Group against Productand Trademark Counterfeiting, or ‘APM’) was set up to provide help for businesses as well as information for consumers.
-At the Federal Ministry of Economics and Technology’s suggestion, APM has created a China Contact Point specifically for businesses that face real difficulties with asserting their intellectual property rights in China.
+A cross-sector joint initiative of leading industry and trade associations was set up to provide help for businesses as well as information for consumers (the so-called German Business Action Group against Product and Trademark Counterfeiting, or ‘APM’).
+At the Federal Ministry of Economics’ suggestion, a China Contact Point has been created as a special service.
+This serves as a contact point for companies that face real difficulties with asserting their intellectual property rights in China.
 An online guide, ‘China Know-How’, offers practical tips for businesses, which can also obtain information by phone.

 Property rights encourage investment in innovation and research.

-The German Patent and Trade Mark Office is the central body for filing patents, utility patents, design patents and trademarks.
+The German Patent and Trade Mark Office (DPMA) is the central body for filing patents, utility patents, design patents and trade marks.
 Whether or not industrial property rights apply, and if so, which ones, depends on the rules governing the relevant rights and how the applicant intends to protect these.
-All industrial property rights can be registered online via DPMAdirekt.
+All industrial property rights can be registered online via DPMA Direct.